wote-dev/haircutfun.com/SETUP.md

 Once authentication is working:

-1. Set up Stripe for payments (see Stripe setup guide)
+1. Set up Stripe for one-time payments (see Stripe setup guide)
-2. Configure webhook endpoints for subscription management
+2. Configure webhook endpoints for payment processing
-3. Test the complete user flow from sign-up to premium features
+3. Test the complete user flow from sign-up to pro features

 ---